coastwatch-training/CoastWatch-Tutorials/extract-satellite-data-within-boundary/R/extract-satellite-data-within-boundary.md

 SST satellite data product hosted on the CoastWatch ERDDAP.
 The dataset ID for this data product is **nesdisBLENDEDsstDNDaily**.

-We will use the *info* function from the **rerddap** package first obtains information about the dataset of interest, then we will import the data.
+We will use the *info* function from the **rerddap** package to first obtain information about the dataset of interest, then we will import the data.

 ``` r